Computational Medicine

 Spatial AI Intelligence

-We develop next generation multi-modal AI for modeling spatially organized biological and physical systems, integrating imaging, omics, and sensing data to advance healthcare, energy, and environmental sciences.
+We develop next-generation multimodal AI for modeling spatially organized biological and physical systems, integrating imaging, omics, and sensing data to advance precision medicine and healthcare.

 Research